Learn More

 VaultMe will create an archive of your "Shared with me" documents in another account.
 Any future changes to the documents in the old Google Drive will not be reflected in the new account.

-If you have any questions about VaultMe, please contact us at support@vaultme.com.
+If you have any questions about VaultMe, feel free to email us at support@vaultme.com.
 We'd be happy to help!

 This option will make the shared documents in the old Drive appear in the "Shared with me" section of your new Drive.